zammad/zammad-user-documentation/extras/ai-features.rst

 Introduction
 ------------

-Zammad is getting even smarter!
-We are expanding Zammad's AI capabilities to help you manage support tickets even more efficiently. ✨🚀
+Zammad offers AI-powered features to help you manage support tickets more efficiently.

 .. note:: The AI features have to be configured and activated by your administrator.
 If you can't see it, it is not configured.
 More information